wp-plugins/media-library-assistant/readme.txt

 * Provides additional view filters for mime types and taxonomies
 * Provides many more listing columns (more than 15) to choose from

 The Assistant is designed to work like the standard Media Library pages, so the learning curve is short and gentle.
 Contextual help is provided on every new screen to highlight new features.
+The [Other Notes section](http://wordpress.org/extend/plugins/media-library-assistant/other_notes/ "Click here, then scroll down for Help Summary") contains a summary of the help text following the [mla_gallery] documentation.

 This plugin was inspired by my work on the WordPress web site for our nonprofit, Fair Trade Judaica.
-If you find the Media Library Assistant plugin useful and would like to support a great cause, consider a <strong>tax-deductible</strong> donation to our work.
+If you find the Media Library Assistant plugin useful and would like to support a great cause, consider a [<strong>tax-deductible</strong> donation](http://fairtradejudaica.org/make-a-difference/donate/ "Support Our Work") to our work.
 Thank you!

 == Installation ==